 If you have an active household with kids and pets, your flooring color choice can make a substantial difference in how easy your home is to maintain.
 Darker flooring colors with color variance and darker textured carpet styles, can work well for high traffic and high activity areas since they will show less wear, hide stains, and disguise scratches better.
 Lighter-colored flooring can show dirt, debris, and fur more, but darker floors will show light-colored pet hair more.
 If possible, a textured hard surface or carpet with multiple color flecks will help a busy home hide dirt better between cleanings.

 Since the lighting in each room can vary in the levels of natural and electrical lighting that broadcast the flooring color, it’s incredibly important to bring home flooring samples for successful results.
 The lighting in your home will also vary from the showcase lights in our showroom so samples will allow you to accurately get a sense of how your flooring will appear in the home.
 If you are considering new paint as well, it will be tremendously easier to compare different flooring and paint combinations if you have samples of both!
 Complete this step to avoid surprises and improve overall satisfaction.

 If you have weighed all your flooring color choices and find that many different options will work well in a space, consider a style with medium to high color variation that displays the differences between the planks or tiles for supreme visual interest.
-Bring all your favorite flooring and design ideas to our Roberts Carpet experts and grab samples of your leading choices from our Webster, TX showroom to create a look in your home that will shine for years!
+Bring all your favorite flooring and design ideas to our Roberts Carpet experts and grab samples of your leading choices from our Stafford, TX showroom to create a look in your home that will shine for years!